Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming

-We argue that \emph{if $A$ is equivalent to a matrix with primal tree-depth at most $d$ and entry complexity at most $e$, then the matroids $M_{\QQ}$ and $M_p$ are the same}.
+We now establish the following claim: \emph{if $A$ is row-equivalent to a matrix with primal tree-depth at most $d$ and entry complexity at most $e$, then the matroids $M_{\QQ}$ and $M_p$ are the same}.
 If a set $X$ of columns forms a circuit in $M_{\QQ}$, then there exists a linear combination of the columns of $X$ that has all coefficients integral and coprime, i.e., not all are divisible by $p$, and that is equal to the zero vector (in fact, there exist such coefficients that they all divide $\kappa_0$ by the definition of $\kappa_0$); it follows that the set $X$ is also dependent in $M_p$.
-If a set $X$ of columns is independent in $M_{\QQ}$, let $B_I$ be a square submatrix of $A_I$ formed by the columns $X$ and some of the rows such that $B_I$ is non-singular, and let $B_0$ be the square submatrix of $A_0$ formed by the same rows and columns.
-By~\cite[Lemma 3.3]{EkbNV21}, the matrix $B_I^{-1}$ is $1/\dot{\kappa}_A$-integral and the absolute value of both nominator and denominator of each entry of $B_I^{-1}$ is at most $\dot{\kappa}_A$.
-Note that $\dot{\kappa}_A$ divides $\kappa_0$ (here, we use the definition of $\kappa_0$ and the assumption that $A$ is equivalent to a matrix with primal tree-depth at most $d$ and entry complexity at most $e$) and so the matrix $B_I^{-1}$ is $1/\kappa_0$-integral and the absolute value of both nominator and denominator of each entry of $B_I^{-1}$ is at most $\kappa_0$.
+If a set $X$ of columns is independent in $M_{\QQ}$, let $B_I$ be an invertible square submatrix of $A_I$ formed by the columns $X$ and $|X|$ rows, and let $B_0$ be the square submatrix of $A_0$ formed by the same rows and columns.
+By~\cite[Lemma~3.3]{EkbNV21}, the matrix $B_I^{-1}$ is $1/\dot{\kappa}_A$-integral and the absolute value of both numerator and denominator of each entry of $B_I^{-1}$ is at most $\dot{\kappa}_A$.
+Note that $\dot{\kappa}_A$ divides $\kappa_0$ (here, we use the definition of $\kappa_0$ and the assumption that $A$ is row-equivalent to a matrix with primal tree-depth at most $d$ and entry complexity at most $e$) and so the matrix $B_I^{-1}$ is $1/\kappa_0$-integral and the absolute value of both numerator and denominator of each entry of $B_I^{-1}$ is at most $\kappa_0$.
 Let $B'$ be the matrix obtained from $B_I^{-1}$ by multiplying each entry by $\kappa_0$; note that $B'$ is an integer matrix with entries between $-\kappa_0^2$ and $\kappa_0^2$.
-The definitions of the matrices $B_I$, $B_0$ and $B'$ yield that $B'B_0=(\kappa_0 B_I^{-1})(\kappa_0 B_I)$ is a diagonal matrix with all diagonal entries equal to $\kappa_0^2$.
-It follows that the columns $X$ form a set independent in $M_p$.
+The definitions of the matrices $B_I$, $B_0$ and $B'$ yield that the product of the matrix $B'$ when viewed as over $\FF_p$ and the matrix $B_0$ has numerically the same entries as the matrix $(\kappa_0 B_I^{-1})(\kappa_0 B_I)$, which is a diagonal matrix with all diagonal entries equal to $\kappa_0^2$.
+Hence, the matrix $B_0$ is full rank (over the field $\FF_p$) and so the set $X$ is independent in $M_p$.